Table of contents

 - Gonioscopy: inspects the drainage angle

 Prescription eye drops are usually the first course to treat glaucoma.
 These drops, depending on the type, may be used to improve how well the fluid drains from your eye or decrease the amount of fluid your eye makes, both strategies to reduce the pressure.
-Depending on the drops, you may be instructed to use them once or up to three times a day.
+Depending on the drops, instructions may be to use them once or up to three times a day.
 Some examples of these treatments include:

 Eye drops are absorbed into your bloodstream, causing side effects unrelated to your eye.
 You can often minimize this absorption by closing your eyes for 1-2 minutes after application or pressing lightly at the corner of your eyes.